Individual action on climate change: At work

+Demand reduction

 Less consumption of goods and services

 The production of many goods and services results in the emission of greenhouse gases as well as pollution.
 One way for individuals to decrease their environmental footprint is by consuming less goods and services.
 Decreasing the consumption of goods and services results in a lower demand, and lower supply (production) follows.
 Individuals can prioritize shrinking the consumption of those goods and services whose production results in relatively high pollution levels.
 Individuals can also prioritize discontinuing the use of those goods and services that offer little to no real utility by "speaking with their money", since unpopular products neither satisfy consumer wants/needs nor the environment's; however, government subsidies may prove "boycott buying" to be futile in some cases, enabling the producer.

 A climate survey found that in 2021 42% of Europeans, specifically 48% of women and 34% of men, already invest in second-hand clothing rather than buying new ones.
 Populations aged 15 to 29, are found more likely to do so.
 Education on sustainable consumption, specifically targeting children, is seen as a priority by 93% of Chinese citizens, 92% of EU, 88% of British citizens and 81% of Americans.

-The National Geographic Society has concluded that city dwellers can help with climate change if they (or we) simply "buy less stuff."
+The National Geographic Society has concluded that city dwellers can help with climate change if they (or we) simply "buy less stuff".

 Lloyd Alter suggests that one way to get a practical sense of embodied carbon is to ask, "How much does your household weigh?"

 For-profit companies usually promote and market their products as useful or needed to potential consumers, even when they in reality are harmful or wasteful to them and/or the environment.
 Individuals should be diligent in self-assessing and/or researching whether or not each product they purchase and consume is really of value to decrease consumption.
 If a gas stove or other type of stove needs to be replaced in a new house, then an electric stove is preferable.
 However, as cooking is usually a small part of household GHG emissions, it is generally not worth changing a stove simply for climate reasons.

-Using durable reusable containers such as lunchboxes, "single-use" grocery and produce bags (can be used as light-duty trash bags), Tupperware, as well as buying local produce, minimally packaged foods and general items, all reduce carbon emissions and pollution from the production of single use containers and packaging.
-These tactics mitigate GHG production by reducing demand for extra packaging and shipping of products.
+Using durable, reusable containers, such as lunchboxes, grocery and produce bags, and Tupperware; as well as choosing local produce and minimally packaged goods, can help lower carbon emissions and pollution associated with producing and transporting single-use packaging.
+These practices reduce greenhouse gas emissions by decreasing the demand for excess packaging and long-distance shipping.

-Hot water consumption

-Domestic heated water using non-renewable resources such as gas contributes to significant global carbon dioxide emissions.
-As of 2020, most homes use gas or electric boilers to heat their water.
-Powering these boilers with renewable energy would reduce these emissions, although the cost of installation means this is not a universally viable option.
-Turning off the water heater and using unheated water for laundry, bathing (weather permitting), dishes, and cleaning eliminates those emissions.